-Single individuals of Atlantic cod and squid occur much further north than previously expected.
-Scientists participating in the international MOSAiC expedition with research icebreaker Polarstern have found fish and squid in deep water in the middle of the Arctic Ocean.
-The results from Stockholm University, the Alfred Wegener Institute and colleagues in the European Fisheries Inventory in the Central Arctic Ocean (EFICA) Consortium are published today (February 18, 2022) in the scientific journal Science Advances.
+Single Atlantic cod and squid can be found far further north than previously thought.
+In the midst of the Arctic Ocean, in deep water, scientists taking part in the multinational MOSAiC mission aboard the research icebreaker Polarstern have discovered fish and squid.
+The findings from Stockholm University, the Alfred Wegener Institute, and other members of the European Fisheries Inventory in the Central Arctic Ocean (EFICA) Consortium were published in the scientific journal Science Advances today (February 18, 2022).

 Small fish occur at very low abundances in the 200-600 m deep Atlantic water layer of the Amundsen Basin as shown by the unique hydroacoustic dataset collected by the EFICA Consortium that showed a “deep scattering layer” (DSL) consisting of zooplanktion and fish along a 3170 km long track of the MOSAiC expedition.

-Therefore, it was a big surprise when suddenly four larger fish were caught at 350–400 meters of depth.
-An even bigger surprise to the research team was that three of the fish were Atlantic cod, a predatory species that is not supposed to live this far north and, being a coastal fish, not in an four kilometers deep ocean basin more than 500 kilometers away from any coastline.
-With a deep-sea camera deployed underneath the sea ice, the scientists also discovered that Atlantic armhook squid and Atlantic lanternfish occur much further north than previously known.
+It was a surprise when four large fish were captured at 350–400 meters.
+Three of the fish were Atlantic cod, a predatory, coastal species that shouldn’t exist this far north or in a four-kilometer-deep ocean basin 500 kilometers from the shore.
+Scientists also used a deep-sea camera to find Atlantic armhook squid and Atlantic lanternfish far further north than previously believed.

 The Atlantic cod originated from Norwegian spawning grounds, and had lived in Arctic water temperature (-1 to 2 oC) for up to six years laboratory analyses showed.
 The fish preferred the Atlantic water layer, a slightly warmer water mass (0-2 oC) that reaches far into the Arctic basin in between the surface and deeper water layers which are below 0 oC.